BodeaPeGitHub/ISS-LibraryProject/README.md

 * gRPC for client-server communication of the application.
 * Hibernate for database management.
 * Gradle as an Automation Tool.
-The data is kept in a SQLite database "library.db".
+The data is kept in a SQLite database named `library.db`.

-Here are a few screenshots of the final project:
+### Here are a few screenshots of the final project:

 The log in window
 ![Log in window](/Screenshots/log-in-window.png "Log in window")